IRS Voluntary Disclosure

 The Voluntary Disclosure Program has received renewed interest lately in the wake of the IRS’s efforts to identify and prosecute taxpayers who used offshore bank accounts to allegedly evade their income tax liabilities.

-On January 9, 2012, the IRS introduced the reopening of its Offshore Voluntary Disclosure Program for Undisclosed Offshore Accounts!
+In October of 2018, the IRS introduced the reopening of its Offshore Voluntary Disclosure Program for Undisclosed Offshore Accounts!
 To enter this program taxpayers with undisclosed accounts must file a Voluntary Disclosure.

 Voluntary disclosures are extremely sensitive and complex and they are subject to strict rules and guidelines.
 Once taxpayers are accepted into the voluntary disclosure program, they must provide the IRS with full cooperation while their case is being reviewed.
 Thus, a taxpayer's eligibility for this program must be carefully evaluated prior to contacting the IRS.
 Generally, the IRS’s Voluntary Disclosure policy applies to a taxpayer who:

 - Completely and voluntarily informs the IRS of his tax violations;

 - Makes the disclosure prior to being informed that he is under criminal investigation;

 - Files a correct tax return or cooperates with the IRS in ascertaining his correct tax liability; and

 - Makes full payment of the amount due, or if unable to do so, makes arrangements to pay.